aerospike/aerospike-client-python/doc/client.rst

         (In Aerospike server versions prior to 3.6.0, non-existent bins being read will have a \
         :py:obj:`None` value. )

+        Write operations or read operations that fail will not return a `(bin-name, result)` tuple.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
         :param list list: See :ref:`aerospike_operation_helpers.operations`.
         :param dict meta: record metadata to be set.
 See :ref:`metadata_dict`.